 Walking on and folding my arms like I’m cold, when I feel nothing but cool clear clarity and vicious joy.
 Walking faster now, I see in the puddles and the car windows he’s following.
 Looking around and following, how far will he go?

-I’m walking along a pink stucco wall that seems to stretch on for miles, passing houses all with their curtains drawn tightly, small dirty lawns cluttered with broken children’s toys, dry dying grass.
+I’m walking along a pink stucco wall that seems to stretch on for miles, passing houses in muted coral colours, all with their curtains drawn tightly, small dirty lawns cluttered with broken children’s toys, dry dying grass.

 He calls to me, something crude in Spanish but I can’t react, not yet, a little further.